 Replacing a faulty compressor is not a job for amateur DIY-ers.

-Installing a new one requires specialist skills and knowledge about refrigerant systems, so it is best to call in the help of a trained HVAC technician.
+Installing a new one requires specialist skills and knowledge about refrigerant systems, so it is best to call in the help of a highly rated HVAC company.

 Normally, the compressor and refrigerant lines form a sealed system that will not require you to adjust the levels of refrigerant in the system.